Rektroth/Whiteout/README.md

 Since all bug fixes provided by this mod are ported from Paper, said fixes inherit their licensing from the Paper project, which is licensed under the [GPLv3](./LICENSE).

 [While some contributors to the Paper project chose to release their code under the more permissive MIT License](https://github.com/PaperMC/Paper/blob/master/LICENSE.md), it is easier, and legally permissible, to release this entire project under the GPLv3.
 Patches are however still annotated to attribute appropriate credit to their original authors.

+### Compatibility

+Best effort is made to keep Whiteout compatible with Lithium.
+Reporting of issues with compatibility is appreciated.

+Compatibility with other mods is not guaranteed, but if you make an issue ticket I may get around to it.
+Attempts at compatibility are at my discretion.
+I generally will not make an effort maintain compatibility with very niche mods or large mod-packs, and will make no attempt at compatibility with mods that are fundamentally incompatible with the goals of Whiteout.

+Compatibility with Sinytra Connector and similar projects is **not supported at all**.
+If you have issues using Whiteout with such layers, that is your problem.